hummingbot/hummingbot/documentation/docs/strategies/index.md

-A strategy is a continual process that monitor exchanges and make trading decisions.
+A Hummingbot strategy is a continual process that monitors trading pairs on one or more exchanges in order to make trading decisions.
+Strategies separate **logic**, which is open source and public, versus **parameters**, which configure how a strategy is run in live market conditions and are defined in a local config file.

+Strategies utilize the standardized trading interfaces exposed by exchange and protocol connectors, enabling developers to write code that can be used across many exchanges.
 Each Hummingbot strategy is a sub-folder in the [`/hummingbot/strategy`](https://github.com/CoinAlpha/hummingbot/tree/master/hummingbot/strategy) folder.

 ## Strategy types